faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 ## Acknowledgements

-I received valuable feedback on a first draft of this document from the Mormon Historians facebook group, especially Anthony D. Miller, Jonathon Ellis, Ryan Larsen, Mary Ann Clements, Brian Hanson, Christian Anderson, James Davenport, Joe Geisner, and Robin Jensen.
+The author received valuable feedback on a first draft of this document from the Mormon Historians facebook group, especially Anthony D. Miller, Jonathon Ellis, Ryan Larsen, Mary Ann Clements, Brian Hanson, Christian Anderson, James Davenport, Joe Geisner, and Robin Jensen.

 [^motivations_overlap]: Each of these motivations is not necessarily fully distinct from the others, and a given incident may invoke multiple motivations.

 [^sacrificing_transparency]: Leaders and institutions tend to sacrifice transparency in proportion to perceived existential threats.
 It is well established in the social science literature that perceived existential threats modulate hawkish or dovish stances (but sometimes [in nuanced ways](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01877/full)).
-I take it as self-evident that hawkish stances tend to promote less information sharing (transparency) than dovish stances.
+It seems self-evident that hawkish stances tend to promote less information sharing (transparency) than dovish stances.
 For instance, in wartime generals do not broadcast their army's weaknesses to the opposition but in peacetime an organization may be more inclined to be transparent about its weaknesses with the hope that others will use that information for everyone's benefit and in the process improve rather than seek to destroy the institution.

     The LDS Church also has some [innate totalistic tendencies]({{ "/three-fold-nature-lds-church-corporate-totalistic-individual-growth/" | relative_url }}).
 For instance, totalistic groups tend to polarize individuals into in/out-groups (consider [how those who leave are characterized](https://faenrandir.github.io/a_careful_examination/how-those-who-leave-are-viewed/)), often perceive opposition as [emanating from Satan](https://www.youtube.com/watch?v=e4mH-2W5nbg), and have a strong sense of devotion to a sacred and all-imporant cause.
 All of these would seem to diminish an emphasis on transparency, especially if transparency would increase perception of potential weaknesses.